-- Are considered complete heart blockages whereby there is no atrial impulses sent to the ventricle.
+- These are considered complete heart blockages whereby there are no atrial impulses sent to the ventricle.

-Before we get to ahead of ourselves and before you anyone really start critiquing our description of what an atrioventricular blockage is and how it is defined, please understand this one thing…
+Before we get too ahead of ourselves and before anyone really starts critiquing our description of what an atrioventricular blockage is and how it is defined, please understand this one thing…

 All we are is a bunch of life insurance agents who just happen to be really good at helping folks with a wide variety of pre-existing medical conditions find and qualify for the life insurance policies that they’re looking for.

 Which is why…

 We don’t really need to fully understand all of the nitty-gritty details when it comes to how atrioventricular blockages work, we just need to understand that it is a condition

 - That affects the normal electrical transmissions within the heart,

 - Individuals diagnosed with this condition will be classified into one of three different categories,

 And what questions the insurance underwriters will want answered prior to making their decision about the outcome of your life insurance application.
 This brings us to our next topic…